phuslu/pyMSAA/README.txt

-A prue python MSAA module, based on comtypes.client.
+A pure python MSAA module, based on comtypes.client.